 As we know that bias is at 45 degrees to a fabric’s warp and weft threads, then we can use Pythagorean’s rules about triangles!

-Look at my example photo: as you can see, my meter stick is placed exactly along the bias (hypotenuse of our right-angle triangle isosceles), because the width (A) and the height (B) of the same triangle (where I put my measure tapes) are the same length.
+Look at my example photo: as you can see, my meter stick (a 24″ quilter’s ruler is perfect for this task) is placed exactly along the bias (hypotenuse of our right-angle triangle isosceles), because the width (A) and the height (B) of the same triangle (where I put my two measure tapes) are the same length.

-Believe me or not, if you know your hypotenuse length (=our bias length), you can calculate width (A) and height (B) with this easy formula:
+The fun part is that, if you know your hypotenuse length (= our bias length), you can calculate width (A) and height (B) with this easy formula:

 where square root of 2 is ALWAYS 1.4142135